NEONScience/NEON-Data-Skills/tutorials/R/R-skills/basic-R-skills/Set-Working-Directory-In-R/Set-Working-Directory-In-R.md

 This latter method is used in many of the NEON Data Skills tutorials because of the advantages that this method provides.
-First, this method is extermely flexible across different comput environments and formats, including personal computers, Linux-based servers on 'the cloud' (e.g., CyVerse), and when using Rmarkdown (.Rmd) documents.
+First, this method is extermely flexible across different compute environments and formats, including personal computers, Linux-based servers on 'the cloud' (e.g., AWS, CyVerse), and when using Rmarkdown (.Rmd) documents.
 Second this method allows the tutorial's user to set their working directory once as a string and then to reuse that string as needed to reference input files, or make output files.
 For example, some functions must have a full filepath to an input file (such as when reading in HDF5 files).
 Third, this method simplifies the process that NEON uses internally to create and update these tutorials.
-All in all, using saving filepaths and working directory as a string input makes the code more explicit and determanistic without relying on working knowledge of relative filepaths, making your code more producible and easier for an outsider to interpret.
+All in all, saving the working directory as a string variable makes the code more explicit and determanistic without relying on working knowledge of relative filepaths, making your code more producible and easier for an outsider to interpret.

-Now, use these techniques to set your working directory to the directory where you have the data saved.
+To practice, use these techniques to set your working directory to the directory where you have the data saved, and check that you set the working directory correctly.
 There is no R output from `setwd()`.
 If we want to check that the working directory is correctly set we can use `getwd()`.

 #### Example Windows File Path